-Students will be responsible for the inside and outside of their assigned lockers in the hallway or storage space in the classroom.
+Lockers will be assigned to all MS students.
+US students will have the option to request a locker which they can use during the year.
+All students will be responsible for the inside and outside of their assigned lockers in the hallway or storage space in the classroom.
 Lockers are the school's property and can be inspected by school officials or law enforcement officials at any time, with or without the student's presence.
 Students are expected to keep books and belongings properly stored.
+Students are not permitted to add their own lock to their locker.